 Good for the planet, good for business

 That’s not to say that these companies are doing it for completely altruistic reasons.
 There’s plenty in it for them too.
 The CEO of Siemens’ US division recently admitted that the firm will make a profit by reducing carbon emissions.
-The initial investment of $110 million in the initiative will result in savings of between $20 million and $30 million annually.
+The initial investment of $110 million will result in savings of between $20 million and $30 million annually.
 The company eventually wants to become carbon-neutral by 2030.

 Of course, these efforts are good for the environment, the customer, employees and the world in general.
 And that’s why more candidates are looking to work for companies with a focus on ethical business.